 Prince can be installed on the supported operating systems - also when they are running in cloud or container services.
 On Linux, some environments might not provide for all dependencies - you can address this by either trying to install the Generic Linux Prince package (see Tarballs - Alpine Linux, FreeBSD and Generic Linux), or by trying to install the missing dependencies.

-See this forum post for a description of an installation on Azure.
+See also this forum post for a description of an installation on Azure.

 Prince for Books is available in package bundles only - to install it, the files need to be copied into place (Windows), or an installation script needs to be run (on Linux and MacOS X).
 It can be installed without problem alongside a normal Prince installation - the executable to run is called